-- (1) A Passenger Yacht 1 which does not comply with the enhanced survivability standards of Part VII of Chapter 4 of the Code shall carry- - (a) subject to subparagraph 7.21(1)(b), partially or totally enclosed lifeboats on each side of such aggregate capacity as will accommodate not less than 50% of the total number of persons on board; - (b) the Administration may permit the substitution of lifeboats by liferafts of equivalent total capacity provided that there shall never be less than sufficient lifeboats on each side of the ship to accommodate 37.5% of the total number of persons on board; - (c) the inflatable or rigid liferafts shall be served by launching appliances equally distributed on each side of the ship; and - (d) in addition, inflatable or rigid liferafts of such aggregate capacity as will accommodate at least 25% of the total number of persons on board; - (e) the liferafts in subsection 7.21(1)(d) shall be served by at least one launching appliance on each side which may be those provided in compliance with the requirements of subsection 7.21(1)(c) or equivalent approved appliances capable of being used on both sides. - (2) Passenger Yachts to which this Code applies, other than those referred to in subsection (1), shall carry survival craft in accordance with Table 7.1 below-
+- (1) Passenger Yachts to which this Code applies, shall carry survival craft in accordance with Annex 3. - (2) Where lifeboats are required in accordance with Annex 3, A Passenger Yacht shall carry - - (a) subject to subparagraph 7.21(2)(b), partially or totally enclosed lifeboats on each side of such aggregate capacity as will accommodate not less than 50% of the total number of persons on board; - (b) the Administration may permit the substitution of lifeboats by liferafts of equivalent total capacity provided that there shall never be less than sufficient lifeboats on each side of the ship to accommodate 37.5% of the total number of persons on board; - (c) the inflatable or rigid liferafts shall be served by launching appliances equally distributed on each side of the ship; and - (d) in addition, inflatable or rigid liferafts of such aggregate capacity as will accommodate at least 25% of the total number of persons on board or sufficient liferafts such that in the event of any one survival craft being lost or rendered unserviceable, sufficient aggregate capacity remains on each side of the ship to accommodate 50% of the total number of persons on board, whichever is the greater;;

-66 Refer to the Symbols related to life-saving appliances and arrangements, adopted by the IMO by Resolution A.760(18).
+59 Refer to the Symbols related to life-saving appliances and arrangements, adopted by the IMO by Resolution A.760(18).